day8/re-frame/docs/Interceptors.md

      (dissoc db key-to-delete)))
 ```

 Do you see it there?
-In the event destructing!!!
+In the event destructuring!!!
 Almost mocking us with that
 passive aggressive, understated thing it has going on!!
 Co-workers
 have said I'm "being overly sensitive", perhaps even horizontalist, but
 you can see it, right?
 Of course you can.

-Let's remove the need for it.
+What a relief it would be to rid of it, but how?
 We'll write an interceptor: `trim-event`

 Once we have written `trim-event`, our registration will change to look like this:
 ```clj